Atomicbunny/7k00_16s/README.md

 9: run solvate_with_tmaomt2 to resolvate the system.
 This will create files that will be used in simulation.

-10: repeat steps 6-9 twice more to create 3 separate pseudorandom TMAO coordinate sets implemented with the 16s subunit in a water box.
+10: repeat steps 6-9 twice more to create 3 separate pseudorandom TMAO coordinate sets implemented with the 16s rRNA in a water box.

 11: You may get an unusual bond error (should only be one or two), use vmd to identify which atoms are involved in the bond, and remove this bond, the angles, and dihedrals from the psf file.
 Be sure when editing the psf file to not leave any extra whitespace at the end of lines and to increment the number of bonds, angles and dihedrals at the start of each section based on how many you removed.
 Do note that this procedure should only be used to remove bonds that do not reflect the system IE rigid bonds between Mg ions and